jvican/sbt-release-early/README.md

 # Meet `sbt-release-early` [![Build Status](https://platform-ci.scala-lang.org/api/badges/scalacenter/sbt-release-early/status.svg)](https://platform-ci.scala-lang.org/scalacenter/sbt-release-early)

-`sbt-release-early` is an sbt plugin to help you follow the maxim `"Release early, release often"`.
+`sbt-release-early` is an sbt plugin to follow the maxim `"Release early, release often"`.
 The major goal is to provide out-of-the-box support for automatic releases, with some room for customization.